FIN-036: Signatory Authority for Executing University ContractsDate: 05/24/2012 Status: Final

 - Maintain a central file of original executed contracts available for audit by the University, and follow federal, state and University policies for record retention.

-- Ensure that contracts that involve making use of the University’s name, logos, trademarks, etc., or that might adversely impact the University’s image or brand, or could potentially result in significant financial liability are brought to the attention of the AVP for Finance & University Comptroller prior to execution.
+- Ensure that contracts that involve making use of the University’s name, logos, trademarks, etc., or that might adversely impact the University’s image or brand, or could potentially result in significant financial liability are brought to the attention of the Office of the VP for Finance prior to execution.

-- Ensure that no contract will generate unrelated business income unless approved in advance by the AVP for Finance & University Comptroller.
+- Ensure that no contract will generate unrelated business income unless approved in advance by the Director of Financial Operations.

 - Be aware that for any document in which the University leases personal property, taxes may be assessed on the leased personal property.
 The document must specify which party (the University, the financial institution, or the original vendor) will pay the personal property tax.